mem48/GBDEM/README.md

 Unzip/open and downscale to 2m resolution as required

 ***GB_10km_tiles.R***
-Take small tiles from and make into larger tiles that match the OS National Grid 10km tiles (e.g. NS80).
-This resolves boarder issues between datasets and some minor misalignments.
+Take small tiles and make them into larger tiles that match the OS National Grid 10km tiles (e.g. NS80).
+This resolves border issues between datasets and some minor misalignments.

 ***GB_10km_fill_in_gaps.R***
-Replace any missing values in the LIDAR data with OS Open 50 Terrrain Data.
-This is low resolution but give the output national coverage.
+Replace any missing values in the LIDAR data with OS Open 50 Terrain Data.
+This is low-resolution, but it gives the output national coverage.

 ***GB_10km_building_heights.R***
-For each 10km raster creates a difference raster (DSM - DTM) and uses that to calculate building heights and volumes for the OS Open Vector Stack Buildings.
+Each 10km raster creates a difference raster (DSM - DTM) and uses that to calculate building heights and volumes for the OS Open Vector Stack Buildings.

-An improvement is to replace OS buildings with OSM where available and split up the OS buildings with the INSPIRE polygons.
+An improvement would be to replace OS buildings with OSM where available and split the OS buildings into INSPIRE polygons.
 OSM buildings tend to be more detailed, and OS groups terraced buildings into a single long building.

 ***GB_10km_mosaic.R***
 Mosaic the 10km rasters into a single large raster of whole GB (about 95 GB compressed TIF)